oracle/cloudtestdrive/AppDev/oke-rancher/cluster.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part2/all-params.PNG)

+![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part2/create-cluster-final.PNG)

 Now, you can click on "Create"

-![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part2/create-cluster-final.PNG)
+Now the Kubernetes cluster will actually start to provision on the OCI side,

+(I've found in general it can take a few mins at least, often as many at 20 to get the nodes in place).

 If you followed all the steps correctly and accurately, the cluster should be created.
 Congratulations!